Banc of California, Inc. research snapshot

 Munger Risk Inversion

-The thesis fails if: (1) CRE loan losses accelerate as office and multifamily properties face stress, (2) deposit costs continue rising faster than loan yields, compressing NIM below 2.5%, (3) the PacWest merger integration reveals unexpected credit or operational problems, (4) a California-specific economic downturn hits the loan book, or (5) larger banks poach BANC deposit customers with better rates.
+The thesis fails if: (1) the $2.3 billion repositioning delivers less NIM lift than guided, (2) CRE loan losses accelerate as office and multifamily properties face stress, (3) deposit costs rise faster than loan yields, (4) the PacWest merger integration reveals unexpected credit or operational problems, or (5) a California-specific downturn hits the loan book.

 Management Quality